Instagram Limits and Strategies 2020 [January]

 How many people can you follow on Instagram?

 We attempted to answer this question previously.
 Things haven’t changed much since but I believe we need a new approach when setting our following limit.

 What’s important to note here is that there are no universal follow limits for Instagram, a lot of factors come to play here.
 I’ll mention a few important ones:

 - Active/inactive accounts

-Simply stated: aged Instagram accounts (~3months +) are able to follow more than new accounts; accounts with a lot of followers can follow more than those with few followers; active accounts that also have great engagement also tend to be allowed to follow more than dormant accounts.
+Simply stated: aged Instagram accounts (~3months +) are able to follow more people on Instagram than new accounts; accounts with a lot of followers can follow more than those with a few followers; active accounts that also have great engagement also tend to be allowed to follow more than dormant accounts.

-I set my follow limit for new Instagram accounts at 300 – 350/day for the first week.
-I then increase that number by between 50 – 70 every other week that follows until I reach a maximum of 800/day for that account.
+I set my follow limit for new Instagram accounts at 50 – 80 on the first day.
+I will then increase that number by around 10-20 every new day until I reach a maximum of 500/day for that account.

-It is possible to go beyond 800/day when your numbers grow but I prefer to avoid reaching limits when my accounts would get temporary bans.
+It is indeed very possible to go beyond 800/day when your numbers grow but I prefer to avoid reaching limits when my accounts would get temporary bans.

 Now let’s break that further down.

 Assuming you’re manually following people on Instagram and you spread your activity across 16hrs, by the time your new Instagram account is fully warmed up you’ll be following 32 people per hour or following a user every 2 minutes.